loopstick/ArduinoTutorial/README.md

   delay(1000);               // wait for a second
 }
 ```
+some more code anatomy - info about an Arduino [Sketch](https://www.arduino.cc/en/tutorial/sketch)

 #### Using a solderless Breadboard to connect Arduino to other things (LEDs, motors, speakers, sensors, etc.)